 When asked how many days employees should be in the office for strong culture, most executives answered “at least three days.”
 Only 5% of them think teams don’t need to be in an office to maintain company culture.

 Ladders projected that remote work opportunities would maintain their rise through 2023.
 According to their research, opportunities for working remotely increased to 9% by end-2020 and now cover nearly 15% of all high-paying jobs in the US.

 Hiring practices and changes in work arrangements, as implied by CEO Marc Cenedella, will continuously affect this trend.

 Employees would at the least agree on a hybrid setup in the future than fully-remote work.
 According to statistics from McKinsey and Company, employees prefer a more flexible way of working with less anxiety and burnout.

 47% of respondents felt a lack of vision post-pandemic from their companies, causing them to raise concerns and anxiety.
 This contributed to around 52% of employees aligning more with hybrid work.

 Autonomy in employees

 In the end, the majority of companies still prefer deciding for their teams when rendering hybrid work.
-PayScale’s State of Remote Work stated that only around 15% of employers will allow their employees to decide how often they want to come to the office.
+PayScale’s State of Remote Work stated that only around 15% of employers would allow their employees to decide how often they want to come to the office.